That time my car was on ‘Neighbours’

 I was so proud, I took a photo.

-Once the scene was shot – they only needed one take – we were allowed to walk on to Ramsay Street/Pin Oak Crescent and take photos of the most famous suburban houses in Australia.
+Once the gear was all packed up we were allowed to walk on to Ramsay Street/Pin Oak Crescent and take photos of the most famous suburban houses in Australia.

 Someone had celebrated visiting the most famous suburban street in the country by doing a doughnut on it.